Top 10 Rare or Endangered Butterflies

 Top 10 Rare or Endangered Butterflies: Papilio homerus

 This great insect is the largest swallowtail butterfly in the Western Hemipshere, and one of the largest butterflies in the world.
 Its enormous, strong wings would just about cover a dessert plate.
 The Homerus Swallowtail, named for Homer Simpson, is...wait a minute, that's not right.
 It was named instead for the Greek poet Homer, and such an epic insect does indeed deserve such an epic namesake.
 The Homerus Swallowtail lives in small areas of the mountains of Jamaica, where it has the full protection of CITES and the Jamaican government.
-To catch or otherwise remove a specimen of Papilio homerus from its jungle home is to risk heavy fines and possibly a stretch in a Jamaican jail, not to mention making you a pretty dishonorable human being.
+To catch or otherwise remove a specimen of Papilio homerus from its jungle home without a permit for scientific study is to risk heavy fines and possibly a stretch in a Jamaican jail, not to mention making you a pretty dishonorable human being.